 Did you know a red mango cultivar dominates the international market?
 They are called Tommy Atkins mangoes, and it's valued for their long shelf-life, tolerance of handling, and transportation with little or no bruising or degradation.

-Many supermarkets depend on the tommy atkins mango because it doesn't spoil as quickly and can stay on shelves longer than others.
+Many supermarkets depend on the Tommy Atkins mango because it doesn't spoil as quickly and can stay on shelves longer than others.
 This makes it an ideal choice for those who wish to purchase mangos from outside their growing regions (like California, Hawaii, Florida, Jamaica, etc.).
 It accounts for about 80% of all mangos sold in the UK and the US.

 One drawback with this particular cultivar is that some people consider it less sweet and flavorful than others.
 For example, Kent mangos are considered less fibrous and tastier by some individuals - so much so that they are sold at a premium price in France compared to Tommy Atkins.
 Loved for its orange yellow smooth flesh.